wtnwin111/interview/src/com/interview/books/question300/README.md

     *HINT: like implements a Queue with cyclic array.*

-45. Find the uniq amount of absolute values in a given sorted array.
+45. [Array] Find the uniq amount of absolute values in a given sorted array.

     *HINT: two pointer begin and end scan the array.*

-46. There is an array A[N] of N numbers.
+46. [Array] There is an array A[N] of N numbers.
 You have to compose an array Output[N] such that Output[i] will be equal to multiplication of all the elements of A[N] except A[i].
     For example Output[0] will be multiplication of A[1] to A[N-1] and Output[1] will be multiplication of A[0] and from A[2] to A[N-1].
 Solve it without division operator and in O(n).